epigenesys/brimir/README.md

 Brimir was originally developed and maintained by [Ivaldi](http://ivaldi.nl/) until [December 2018](https://github.com/ivaldi/brimir/commit/35ead7a12471c8f1d1881c7c5ebdb00587198691).

-[epiGenesys](https://www.epigenesys.org.uk/) have used Brimir for their helpdeskfor some time and as such have continued to maintain this fork.
+[epiGenesys](https://www.epigenesys.org.uk/) have used Brimir for their helpdeskf or some time and as such have continued to maintain this fork.

 Installation
 ------------